revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 ----

-21: If we use wrapper class instead of primitive data type, can we call the java programing as pure object oriented?
+21.If we use wrapper class instead of primitive data type, can we call the java programing as pure object oriented?
 <details>
     <summary><b> Show Answer </b></summary>
 <blockquote>